Starting Year 7 of curating research with a 2021 review of kidney disease and sulforaphane:

 - “It follows that SFN could also pose similar adverse effects, particularly if taken in an isolated preparation.”

 Also missing from this kidney review were connections to broccoli sprouts’ effectiveness in preventing bladder disease.
-Not coincidentally, isothiocyanate metabolites accumulate in the bladder.
+Isothiocyanate metabolites accumulate in the bladder.

 I came across this paper from it citing Sulforaphane: Its “Coming of Age” as a Clinically Relevant Nutraceutical in the Prevention and Treatment of Chronic Disease.
 I curated it due to informatively citing Microwave broccoli to increase sulforaphane levels.